kkuppens/GettingCleaningData/CodeBook.md

 Step 5: Create independent tidy data set with the average of each variable or each activity and each subject.

-Used the aggregate() function in combination with mean and dot notation to obtain the second requested tidy data set.
+Used the aggregate() function in combination with mean and dot notation (for all features) to obtain the second requested tidy data set.